NicoletteSandwich/landreg/docs/documentation/tips-and-tricks.md

       }) }}
     {% endblock %}

-An example of this can be seen in the [blank question page](/docs/templates/question).
+An example of this can be seen in the [blank question page](/docs/examples/template-question-page-blank) template.

 ## Add a phase banner

 Import the phase-banner component and supply tag and feedback text.
-The phase banner must be inside a `{% block beforeContent %}`.

 ### How to include an Alpha banner